PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 RED EYE is actually an image of the retina at the inside back of the eyeball.

-RED EYE - An image in which a subject’s irises are red instead of black.
-The red eye effect is caused by light from a flash traveling through the iris and illuminating the retina at the interior back of the eye–– which is red in color due to its blood vessels –– and the camera capturing that redness on film.
+RED EYE - An image in which a subject’s iris or irises are red instead of black.
+The red eye effect is caused by light from a flash traveling through the iris and illuminating the retina at the interior back of the eye–– which is red in color due to its blood vessels –– and the camera capturing that redness on film or on a digital camera's sensor.

-RED EYE REDUCTION - A feature of some cameras or flash units that is meant to reduce the effect of red eye by emitting multiple bursts of light immediately before the picture is taken.
+RED EYE REDUCTION - A feature of some cameras or flash units that is meant to reduce the effect of red eye by emitting a short initial flash or multiple bursts of light immediately before the picture is taken.
 The intended result is a forced reduction in the size of the subject's iris.

-REFLECTOR - Material used to reflect light onto a subject.
-A flash reflector is a shiny surface situated behind the flash tube that reflects light in a specific direction.
+REFLECTOR - Material used to reflect or "bounce" light onto a subject or another area of a scene being photographed.
+A flash reflector is a shiny surface situated behind the flash tube that reflects light in the direction in which the flash head is aimed.
+See Reflectors for detailed information.

 REFLEX CAMERA - A camera that has a mirror directly in the path of light traveling through the lens that reflects the scene to a viewing screen.

 REFRACTION - Refraction is a change of direction of a ray of light.
-Light that is traveling in a straight line alters course - bends - when it strikes light-transmitting substances at any angle other than perpendicular.
+Light that is traveling in a straight line alters course - bends - when it strikes light-transmitting substances such as glass or clear plastic at any angle other than perpendicular.

 It is good practice to have a model sign a Release upon the conclusion of a photo session.